EvmosGov/proposals/ECP/2A/main.md

 The Governance Council exists and operates as a neutral party with allegiances only to the Evmos network and the guiding values of the Evmos Constitution.
 While the workstream is tasked with various duties, our mandate is simple: to facilitate and protect the integrity of Evmos' governance processes and, to the best of our ability, create a fair and transparent environment in which the network and the community can prosper and thrive.

-- Duties, Responsibilities, Deliverables of the Governance Workstream: [READ HERE](https://github.com/EvmosGov/proposals/blob/main/ECP/2A/duties.md)
+- Duties, Responsibilities, Deliverables of the Governance Workstream: [Detailed Page](https://github.com/EvmosGov/proposals/blob/main/ECP/2A/duties.md)

 ### Contributions to Evmos

 The Governance Workstream's wide array of contributions and community service for the past half-year range from simple proposal guidance for projects to both native and external liquidity programs responsible for the movement of tens of millions of dollars.

-- List of Achievements and Progress Report: [READ HERE](https://github.com/EvmosGov/proposals/blob/main/ECP/2A/report.md)
+- List of Achievements and Progress Report: [Detailed Page](https://github.com/EvmosGov/proposals/blob/main/ECP/2A/report.md)

 ### Progressive Decentralization